designstem/projects/waste/index.md

 ## Let's make a toaster

-Thomas Thwaites is a British designer that attempted to build a kitchen toaster from the scratch and mine all the neccessary raw materials.
+Thomas Thwaites is a British designer who attempted to build a kitchen toaster from scratch and mines all the neccessary raw materials himself.

 [The Toaster project](http://www.thomasthwaites.com/the-toaster-project/)

 <p />

-Look at the TED talk of Thomas Twaites and explain the core of what he’s saying.
+Look at Thomas Twaites' TED talk and explain the core of what he’s saying.

 -